carlek/web3py-notebooks/README.md

 ## Examples

-### 1. Get Account Balance
+### 1. Looking up Blocks

-Example code to retrieve the balance of an Ethereum account.
+Example code to find a block.

-### 2. Send Ether
+### 2. Retrieve block info

-Example code to send Ether from one account to another.

-### 3. Interact with Smart Contracts

-Example code demonstrating how to interact with smart contracts using Web3.py.
+Get the latest block and extract various details.

+### 3. Check the balance of an account
+Find the amount of ether owned by an account

-### 4. Retrieve Transaction Details
+### 4. Currency Conversion

-Example code to retrieve detailed information about a specific Ethereum transaction.
+Convert to and from various currency denominations

+### 5. Sending Transactions
+Use eth-tester (via EthereumTesterProvider) to send transactions

+### 6. Retrieving Receipts
+Retrieve details after a transaction was send.

+### 7. Deploying New Contracts
+Compile and deploy a simple contract
+* Compiles the contract from the .sol file.
+* Estimates gas costs of the transaction.
+* Transacts with the contract's function.
+* Waits for the transaction receipt to be mined

 ## Contributing